hashicorp/terraform-website/content/source/docs/extend/best-practices/index.html.md

 way to manage infrastructure.
 In [Testing Patterns][testing-patterns] we cover some basic acceptance tests that almost all resources should have to validate not only the functionality of the resource, but that the resource behaves as Terraform would expect a resource to behave.

-[Click here to learn more.][drift]
+## Versioning and Changelog

+Terraform development serves two distinct audiences: those writing plugin code and those implementing them.
+By clearly and consistently allowing operators to easily understand changes in plugin implementation via version numbering and documenting those changes, a trust is formed between the two audiences.
+In [Versioning and Changelog][versioning] we cover some guidelines when deciding release versions and how to relay changes through documentation.

 [deprecations]: /docs/extend/best-practices/deprecations.html
 [drift]: /docs/extend/best-practices/detecting-drift.html
 [testing-patterns]: /docs/extend/best-practices/testing.html
+[versioning]: /docs/extend/best-practices/versioning.html